Can I Get LASIK With Dry Eye in Boston?in Boston, MA

 The key to managing dry eye for LASIK is to treat it well before having the procedure.
 This can be as simple as adjusting your diet or taking nutritional supplements.

-Dry eye is often the result of inadequate nutrients.
+Dry eye in Boston is often the result of inadequate nutrients.
 Eating more foods containing Omega 3 fatty acids, zinc, vitamins C and E, as well as other vitamins, can help readjust the balance of your tear composition.
 Your doctor will be able to recommend what foods or supplements you should try.

 Using artificial tears to aid your own tear production can also be an effective strategy with nutritional supplements.
 While these non-invasive methods often help treat dry eye, they may not work fully for every patient.
 Most patients with dry eyes find that it takes a combination of treatment methods to find the most relief.